- Animal and Food Science

 Department chairs may use University funds to purchase gifts that recognize extraordinary service.
 Such tokens should send a message of gratitude and recognition, not compensation.
 Federal tax regulations do not allow cash or cash equivalents (including gift cards) to be given as perks outside of the payroll system.

-When a department or its faculty members are part of a professional organization, the department chair may request permission from the associate academic vice president for support services to host a professional conference, seminar, or workshop.
-The department chair consults with the Strategic Management Council to ensure the availability of facilities.
+When a department or its faculty members are part of a professional organization, the department chair may request permission from the academic vice president to host a professional conference, seminar, or workshop.
+The department chair consults with the Strategic Management Council to ensure the availability of facilities and compliance with campus policy.
 Faculty members in the department must be actively engaged in planning and participating in the event.
 The sponsoring department chair is responsible for scheduling campus facilities, coordinating the financial arrangements, and compiling a list of all proposed speakers, including those who will present in workshops or seminar sessions.

 When the speakers will be addressing only faculty members and students, the college dean may approve the names.
 When the audience will include members of the professional organization who are not associated with BYU-Idaho, the academic vice president must approve the names.